Mikines – Best Artist in the Faroe Islands

 Mikines acknowledged his indebtedness to the artist Edvard Munch as well as his admiration for El Greco and Delacroix.
 The best place to see paintings by Mikines is to visit the Art Museum in Tórshavn.

-In all his work Mikines turns to the Faroe Islands, and especially his native island of Mykines, for his themes.
-As the artist said: “Without this sense of belonging and this world of images I would lose my identity both as an artist and as a human being”.
+Most of all he kept returning to his native island of Mykines.
+The artist found his themes on the dramatic island far away from the crowds.
+As the artist said: “Without this sense of belonging and this world of images, I would lose my identity both as an artist and as a human being”.